This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Can I place enrichment toys in my dog’s crate?

 It depends.
 The toy has to be virtually indestructible.
-Some rubber toys like the Extreme Kong are alright with all but the strongest chewers.
+Some rubber toys like the Extreme Kong are good with most dogs except for the strongest chewers.

 Generally, enrichment toys with plastic or cloth parts are dangerous when left alone with a crated dog because they can be ingested, potentially causing a dog to choke or leading to an intestinal blockage.